trishakrishnan/EmailGenie/README.md

 - **Google Sheets API**: Used for saving user profile data and email templates.
 - **Resend API**: Integrated for sending emails directly through the app.
 - **JSON**: For handling data serialization.
+- **LangChain**: A framework for building applications powered by language models.
+It handles the interaction between the user inputs and the large language model.
+- **Llama3-8b-8192**: A large language model (LLM) with 8 billion parameters, providing sophisticated natural language understanding and generation capabilities.
+- **gROQ**: A high-performance inference engine that optimizes the Llama model for efficient and fast processing, ensuring the emails are generated in a timely and resource-efficient manner.
+- **Render**: A fully managed cloud platform that automates the deployment and scaling of web applications.
+The EmailGenie app is hosted on Render to ensure reliable, scalable, and efficient access for users.
+- **Resend**: Resend provides a reliable and efficient platform to send emails directly from the application.
+It's integrated into EmailGenie to handle the dispatch of personalized outreach emails to the recipient(s).